bologer/anycomment.io/readme.txt

 == Screenshots ==

-1. For light-colored websites.
+1. For whitish websites.
-2. For dark-colored websites.
+2. For darkish websites.
 3. Main plugin dashboard.

 == Frequently Asked Questions ==

 = Installation & Instructions =

-* Upload files into the `/wp-content/plugins/anycomment/` directory OR install via WordPress directly
+* Install via WordPress admin panel directly (or [download plugin](https://downloads.wordpress.org/plugin/anycomment.zip) and upload into the `/wp-content/plugins/anycomment/` directory)
-* Install & activate from `Plugins` section in admin panel
+* Activate from `Plugins` section in admin panel
-* Register you website in the API of social networks to get API secrets
+* Go to preferred social media and register to get API access (API key, secrets, etc)
 * Specify required API details in special social network settings
-* Try it out!
 * Go to some post and try to authorize using any of the enabled social networks and leave a comment!

 = Why Facebook and Twitter want Privacy Policy URL? =